 Science of Honey

 Honey has been used since ancient times for its special properties.
-Good quality honey can be high in beneficial plant compounds including antioxidants.
-It contains a number of nutrients (see below) and has high levels of glucose and fructose which offers a healthier alternative to refined sugar making it a great source of energy.
+Good quality honey can contain beneficial plant compounds including antioxidants.
+It contains high levels of glucose and fructose, a natural alternative to those wishing to avoid refined sugar.
 However, the composition of a honey batch depends on the floral source(s) available to the bees that produced the honey.

 Here at Nelson Honey we can trace our honey back to the hives they came from and our team of beekeepers maintain the health and happiness of all our bees.

 There has been much research done on the components of manuka honey, leading to worldwide acclaim of this wonderful honey.

 Manuka Honey is unique to New Zealand and its special benefits have been a traditional part of folklore throughout New Zealand’s settled history.

 At Nelson Honey, we test all our Manuka Honey for MGO (Methylglyoxal) activity along with other chemical markers to ensure that it is authentic manuka honey.
 Methylglyoxal is expressed as a minimum number of mg/kg and scientific evidence has confirmed it as being a key compound that occurs naturally in Manuka honey.